JBartholomewMN/Image-Classification-Sandbox/README.md

 ### Why do this at all?

-I wanted to write YOLOv3 from scrath to learn the gritty details.
+I wanted to write YOLOv3 from scratch to learn the gritty details.

 ### Who is this for?